 Tomatoes contain calcium and vitamin K, which are important for strengthening your bones.
 Lycopene may also help prevent osteoporosis, a condition that makes your bones weaker and more fragile,19 and lower your risk for fractures.20

 If you are worried that you might be asked to give up tomatoes during pregnancy because they are acidic, rest easy.
 If you aren’t going through a phase of acid reflux, the benefits of tomatoes outweigh the risks.
 But, of course, moderation is must.

-Tomatoes contain a good amount of folate (6.7%, for non-pregnant women) besides vitamins A and C. Folate is an extremely important vitamin for the development of the fetus’ neural tube, and the lack of it can cause birth defects like spina bifida.
+Tomatoes contain some folate (4.5% daily value for pregnant women) besides vitamins A and C. Folate is an extremely important vitamin for the development of the fetus’ neural tube, and the lack of it can cause birth defects like spina bifida.
 But since tomatoes alone cannot meet your increased daily requirement of folate (600 mcg), have a salad with steamed asparagus, fresh tomatoes, roasted garlic, and olive oil.
 Or layer your folic acid-enriched bread with slices of fresh tomatoes.

 Since your body is under increased oxidative stress during pregnancy, you need natural antioxidants from food, like lycopene.
 Do note that lycopene supplements have been linked to low birth weight.21 So your best bet is to get it from tomatoes, watermelon, and grapefruit.

 11. Aid In Weight Loss

 There’s a reason tomatoes make it to the weight loss diet – they have 95% water, just 32 Calories in 1 cup, 2.2 g fiber, zero fat and cholesterol, and 4.73 g sugar that turns to glucose slowly.
 Plus, tomatoes actually help reduce body weight, total fat, belly fat, and BMI.